Krysiek/CuteDancer/README.md

 ## Updating package

-If you are updating `CuteDancer` from version 1.1 and earlier, remove the `CuteDancer` directory from `Assets`.
+ONLY if you are updating `CuteDancer` **from version 1.1 and earlier**, remove the `CuteDancer` directory from `Assets`.
 Remove all missing prefabs from avatar.
 Then install the new package and proceed with installation instructions above.

+If you are updating from version 1.2 or newer, just install the new unitypackage file and click `Update animator layers` in the installation window.